WDI-SEA/orientation-notes/02-javascript/fundamentals.md

 ### Math Object

-For more complex math operations, such as calculating an exponent, generating a random number, or using a constant like Pi, we can use JavaScript's built-in `Math` object.
+For more complex math operations, such as calculating an exponent, generating a random number, rounding a decimal, or using a constant like Pi, we can use JavaScript's built-in `Math` object.
 Let's look at some example code:

 **Exponents**